Updated July 17, 2023

 - Proper analysis and research are required before investing in this kind of bond.
-It is important to check whether the bond is tax-free and tax authorities are paying off in case of default.
+It is important to check whether the bond is tax-free and whether tax authorities are paying it off in case of default.

 - Sometimes the repayment of the bond amount is very difficult, although the payments do not depend upon the revenues from the ongoing public project.

-- In the general obligation bond, the investors have to decide whether they want risk-free investment or a good rate of return.
+- In the general obligation bond, the investors have to decide whether they want a risk-free investment or a good rate of return.

 This is a guide to the General Obligation Bond.
-Here we also discuss the definition and how to buy a general obligation bond? along with advantages and disadvantages.
+Here we also discuss the definition and how to buy a general obligation bond.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –